tonyfederer/OutlookFileDrag/Readme.md

 *Drag and drop Outlook items as files into any application*

+## Read This First!

+Microsoft Edge (as of Windows 10 1709) and Google Chrome (as of version 76) natively support drag and drop from Outlook on Windows.
+If you use one of these browsers, then this plugin is not necessary.

 ## Overview

 Outlook File Drag is an add-in for Outlook 2013 and 2016 that allows you to drag